gbchen99/chatGPT_result/source code/readme.md

 ### 3. Others
 The trained model weights are saved in `output\DeBERTa-v2-97M-Chinese`.

-Note: This weight is for `All-possible MCQs`, `single MCQs` cannot be uploaded due to space limitation.
+Note: Default weight is for `All-possible MCQs`, `single MCQs` needs to change the corresponding path.

 ### 4. Run Result Output Path